The MIND Diet’s Protective Effects Against Brain Aging

 2+ Meals a Week of Poultry

 Your favorite chicken dinner isn’t just providing you with nutritious, lean protein.
 Poultry also provides choline which we’ve pointed out is a brain power building block.
 It’s also rich in B6 and B12 Vitamins.
+For aging individuals, chicken is also important for its amino acids that help to build and maintain muscle mass.

 1+ Meals a Week of Fish

-Fish is another well-established brain food and one of the best sources of Omega-3 fatty acids.
+Fish is another well-established brain food and one of the best sources of DHA Omega-3 fatty acids.
 These fatty acids support brain health, healthy cholesterol levels, supple skin, and strong joints.

 Best in Nature Omega-3 provides nearly twice the Omega-3 content of the leading competitor.